Palm m500 series

-The Palm m500 series of handheld personal digital assistants consisted of three devices: the Palm m500, Palm m505, and Palm m515.
-The series was a follow-up to the popular Palm V series with a similar, though slightly shorter, footprint and form factor.
+The Palm m500 series is a series of handheld personal digital assistants that consisted of three devices: the Palm m500, Palm m505, and Palm m515.
+The series was a follow-up to the Palm V series with a similar, though slightly shorter, footprint and form factor.

 Like the Palm V, the series had metal cases (although the m500 had a plastic back plate) and a 160x160 resolution screen.
 The distinguishing features common to all in the series are a SD/MMC expansion slot, faster processor, new faster USB sync interface, new software functionality, new vibrating alarms, new indicator light, and a mechanical fastener vs. hot-glue case construction.
 Later models introduced an improved version of the color display and more memory.

 Palm m500 series

-The Palm m500 series of Palm Pilot PDAs was released on March 6, 2001.
-Based on a poll conducted by Palm Computing (formerly a division of 3Com), it was determined that the Palm V had the "definitive look" of the ideal PDA.
+The Palm m500 series of Palm PDAs was released on March 6, 2001.
+Based on a poll conducted by Palm Computing, it was determined that the Palm V had the "definitive look" of the ideal PDA.

 Common traits

 All of the Palm m500 models were based on the Palm V form factor.
 They had the same slim case with the slight curvature to its left and right edges.
 The power button lit up green when in its docking cradle or when an important message was available.
-Input included four programmable buttons, two scrolling buttons, and a touch-sensitive 2-1/4" x 3" screen (including the 2-1/4" x 3/4" input area).
-As with most other Palm devices, data was input with a stylus pen using a Graffiti method.
+Inputs included four programmable buttons, two scrolling buttons, and a touch-sensitive 2-1/4" x 3" screen (including the 2-1/4" x 3/4" input area).
+As with most other Palm devices, data was input with a stylus using Graffiti.

 Each of the m500 series models featured a Secure Digital (SD) or Multi Media Card (MMC) expansion slot.
 The SD/MMC slot allowed for additional memory upgrades for the devices, as well an expandable platform for add-on devices.
 The m500 series was also the first of Palm's devices to incorporate the new Universal Connector, which was only "universal" until the Palm T3 after which it was abandoned.
 It allowed for additional add-on devices and common HotSync cradles.

 Palm m500

 The m500 was the entry-level model of the m500 series.
 With 8 MB of on-board memory, it featured a monochrome screen and all of the features common to the m500 series devices.
-It was released on March 6, 2001, as part of the original rollout for the series.
+It was released on March 6, 2001, as part of the original release for the series.